-- ► Home the machine to the encoder marker pulse - Detect motor stall conditions
+- ➤ Home the machine to the encoder marker pulse - ➤ Make absolute and relative moves based on the encoder count instead of the stepper pulse count - ➤ Detect motor stall conditions

 The encoder input also allows you to drive the motor through a feature called Electronic Gearing.
 In this mode, the stepper motor follows the rotation of an external encoder.
 This encoder is typically attached to another motor.
 The ratio of encoder pulses to stepper pulses is programmable over a wide range.
 This mode electronically couples the two motors together through a programmable gear ratio.